asuchorski/Node-Rigging-Maya/README.md

 # Node-Rigging-Maya
+Currently in progress
 A node based modular rigging tool for Maya written in Python.
-UI implemented using PYQt (In-Progress)
+UI implemented using PYQt

 + ![image missing](Imgs/Node_UI.png)
 Create the rig in a modular node based way